TISUnion/Carpet-TIS-Addition/website/docs/rules.md

 ## yeetUpdateSuppressionCrash

-Prevent the server from crashing due to `StackOverflowError`, `OutOfMemoryError` or `ClassCastException`
+Prevent the server from crashing due to `StackOverflowError`, `OutOfMemoryError`, `ClassCastException` or `IllegalArgumentSuppression`

 Do the same thing as fabric carpet's `updateSuppressionCrashFix` rule, but with more information

+**NOTE**: It only handles exception from update suppression methods (e.g. rail stack-overflower, sound suppression, shulker box CCE, ...).
+It's **NOT** a universal try-catch on all exceptions

 - Source:
   - rule `updateSuppressionCrashFix` from fabric carpet [1.4.50](https://github.com/gnembon/fabric-carpet/releases/tag/1.4.50)